Last updated: 7/21/20, 4/13/20, 5/10/17

-Let me state this upfront because, I am asked this question, frequently: You can use most quick release, hammer handpieces, The Wolf Belt Sander, Jump Ring Cutters, etc. with THE HARBOR FREIGHT FLEX SHAFT!
+Let me state this up front because, I am asked this question, frequently: You can use the quick release, hammer handpieces, The Wolf Belt Sander, Jump Ring Cutters, etc. with THE HARBOR FREIGHT FLEX SHAFT!
 You just pull off the handpiece and snap the other tool on.
-I know this to be true, because I use these attachments with my HF flex shafts!
+I know this to be true because I use these attachments with my HF flex shafts!
 Check out my video: How to Remove a Flex Shaft Handpiece and More!

-- Dremel – This link is to their home page.
-You can get Dremels everywhere.
-Choose one that has the power needed for metal working.
-My Foredom SR Series flex shaft has a 1/6 horsepower motor (and runs up to 18,000 RPM – backwards and forwards.
+- Dremel.
+Choose one that has the power needed for metalworking.
+My Foredom flex shaft has a 1/6 horsepower motor (and runs up to 18,000 RPM – backward and forwards.
 You’ll want something with at least that much power.
-You also want a tool that can run for a while without getting too hot – as you are holding the motor in your hand AND some jobs may require longer running times.
+You also want a tool that can run for a while without overheating.

 Additional Accessories (Optional) – Dremel has a zillion attachments that I AM NOT covering on this page.

 Dremel 225-01 Flex Shaft Attachment – Turns your Dremel into a Flex Shaft.

 Dremel 220-01 Rotary Tool Work Station.
 This setup has a flex shaft holder, drill press, and a tool holder.
 Drill presses are nice to have when you need precision drilling.
 The press holds the Dremel (or flex shaft) steady and perpendicular for exact hole drilling.

 *Note: No matter what type of flex shaft that you have, you should always leave a bit in the collet.
 This protects the jaws from damage.